netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 # Ziti Router Auto Enroll

-This Python script automates the process of enrolling and configuring an OpenZiti router.
-The script takes care of generating the configuration file, downloading binaries, handling the enrollment process, and setting up DNS settings.
+This Python script automates the process of downloading, configuring and enrolling an OpenZiti router.
+The script takes care of generating the configuration file with custom options, downloading binaries from github, handling the enrollment process, and setting up local DNS settings if needed.

 ## Requirements